League of Legends: Music

 Riot Games's first venture into music was in 2014 with the virtual heavy metal band Pentakill, promoting a skin line of the same name.
 Initially, Pentakill consisted of six champions: Kayle, Karthus, Mordekaiser, Olaf, Sona, and Yorick.
 In 2021, Viego was introduced to the group.
 Their music was primarily made by Riot Games's in-house music team but featured cameos by Mötley Crüe drummer Tommy Lee and Danny Lohner, a former member of industrial rock band Nine Inch Nails.
 Their second album, Grasp of the Undying, reached number one on the iTunes metal charts in 2017.

 Pentakill was followed by K/DA, a virtual K-pop girl group composed of four champions, Ahri, Akali, Evelynn, and Kai'sa.
 As with Pentakill, K/DA is promotional material for a skin line by the same name.
 The group's debut single, "Pop/Stars", which premiered at the 2018 League of Legends World Championship, garnered over 400 million views on YouTube and sparked widespread interest from people unfamiliar with League of Legends.
 In August 2020, Riot Games released "The Baddest", the pre-release single for All Out, the five-track EP from K/DA which followed in November that year.

 In 2019, Riot created a virtual hip hop group called True Damage, featuring the champions Akali, Yasuo, Qiyana, Senna, and Ekko.
-The vocalists—Keke Palmer, Thutmose, Becky G, Duckwrth, and Soyeon—performed a live version of the group's debut song, "Giants", during the opening ceremony of the 2019 League of Legends World Championship, alongside holographic versions of their characters.
+The vocalists—Keke Palmer, Thutmose, Becky G, Duckwrth, and Soyeon—performed a live version of the group's song, "Giants", during the opening ceremony of the 2019 League of Legends World Championship, alongside holographic versions of their characters.
 The in-game cosmetics promoted by the music video featured a collaboration with fashion house Louis Vuitton.

 In 2023, Riot formed Heartsteel, a virtual boy band, comprising the champions Aphelios, Ezreal, Kayn, K'Sante, Sett, and Yone.
 The vocalists are Baekhyun from the K-pop groups Exo and SuperM, Cal Scruby, ØZI, and Tobi Lou.
-Heartsteel's debut single "Paranoia" was released in October of that year.
+Heartsteel's single "Paranoia" was released in October of that year.